Optimizing Our Animal's Immune Response

 responses measured in vitro was unknown.
 Here we demonstrate that subjecting

-vaccinated ponies to a 5 day strenuous exercise programme results in a
+vaccinated ponies to a 5 day strenuous exercise program results in a

-significant suppression of their T cell-mediated immune response to equine
+significant suppression of their natural killer cell-mediated immune response to equine

 These same ponies also demonstrated increased susceptibility to influenza